Palestinian fedayeen: 1948 to 1956

-Palestinian immigration into Israel first emerged among the Palestinian refugees of the 1948 Arab–Israeli War, living in camps in Jordan (including the Jordanian-occupied West Bank), Lebanon, Egypt (including the Egyptian protectorate in Gaza), and Syria.
+Palestinian immigration into Israel first emerged among the Palestinian refugees of the 1948 Arab–Israeli War, living in camps in Jordan (including the Jordanian-occupied West Bank), Lebanon, Egypt (including the Egyptian All-Palestine Protectorate in Gaza), and Syria.
 Initially, most infiltrations were economic in nature, with Palestinians crossing the border seeking food or the recovery of property lost in the 1948 war.

-Between 1948 and 1955, immigration by Palestinians into Israel was opposed by Arab governments, in order to prevent escalation into another war.
-The problem of establishing and guarding the demarcation line separating the Gaza Strip from the Israeli-held Negev area proved vexing, largely due to the presence of over 200,000 Palestinian Arab refugees in this Gaza area.
-The terms of the Armistice Agreement restricted Egypt's use and deployment of regular armed forces in the Gaza strip.
-In keeping with this restriction, the Egyptian Government's solution was to form a Palestinian para-military police force.
-The Palestinian Border police was created in December 1952.
-The Border police were placed under the command of 'Abd-al-Man'imi 'Abd-al-Ra'uf, a former Egyptian air brigade commander, member of the Muslim Brotherhood and member of the Revolutionary Council.
-250 Palestinian volunteers started training in March 1953, with further volunteers coming forward for training in May and December 1953.
-Some Border police personnel were attached to the Military Governor's office, under 'Abd-al-'Azim al-Saharti, to guard public installations in the Gaza strip.
+Between 1948 and 1955, emigration of Palestinians to the nascent State of Israel was opposed by Arab governments, with the goal being the prevention of escalation into another war.
+The problem of establishing and guarding the demarcation line separating the All-Palestine Protectorate in Gaza from the Israeli-held Negev area proved vexing, largely due to the presence of over 200,000 Palestinian Arab refugees in the Gaza area.
+The terms of the armistice agreement restricted Egypt's use and deployment of regular armed forces in the Gaza Strip.
+In keeping with this restriction, the Egyptian government's solution was to form a Palestinian paramilitary police force.
+The Palestinian border police was created in December 1952.
+The border police were placed under the command of 'Abd-al-Man'imi 'Abd-al-Ra'uf, a former Egyptian air brigade commander, Muslim Brotherhood member, and Revolutionary Council member.
+The training of 250 Palestinian volunteers started in March 1953, with further volunteers coming forward for training in May and December.
+Some border police personnel were attached to the military governor's office under 'Abd-al-'Azim al-Saharti to guard public installations in the Gaza Strip.
 After an Israeli raid on an Egyptian military outpost in Gaza in February 1955, during which 37 Egyptian soldiers were killed, the Egyptian government began to actively sponsor fedayeen raids into Israel.